• Skip to primary navigation

 For this recipe, fresh ginger slices are combined with sugar and water to create a versatile syrup.
 Try it as a sweetener for iced tea or apple cider, or mixed with some club soda or soda water for your own, homemade ginger ale.

-Ingredients for ginger simple syrup.
+Ingredients for ginger syrup.

 Peel your ginger root.
 Cut it into thin slices.
 Set aside.